buildkite/elastic-ci-stack-for-aws/README.md

 rm id_rsa_buildkite*
 ```

-## Docker Hub Login Support
+## Docker Registry Support

 If you want to push or pull from Docker Hub you can use the `env` file in your secrets bucket to export `DOCKER_HUB_USER`, `DOCKER_HUB_PASSWORD` and `DOCKER_HUB_EMAIL`.
 This will perform a `docker login` before each pipeline step is run, allowing you to `docker push` to Docker Hub.

-If you want to use ECR instead of Docker Hub there's no need to worry about credentials, you simply ensure that your agent machines have the necessary IAM roles and permissions.
+If you want to use [AWS ECR](https://aws.amazon.com/ecr/) instead of Docker Hub there's no need to worry about credentials, you simply ensure that your agent machines have the necessary IAM roles and permissions.

+For all other services you’ll need to perform your own `docker login` commands using the `env` hook.

 ## Security